tmooney783/VLSM/README.md

           7  6  5  4 3 2 1

-to find how many hosts bits I needed to save.
+to find how many hosts bits I needed to save (7).

 So the new subnet mask would be: